 disclaimer / note to readers:

-it is my goal to make discussion of what DID is, and criticism of how it is depicted, open and accessible to everybody.
+it is my goal to make discussion of what DID is, and criticism of how it is depicted, open and accessible to everybody. therefore, using accessible language is very important to me and my work.

 please also bear in mind i am a constantly growing person, who is constantly developing his knowledge, observations, and opinions; all opinions on specific depictions and media are my own at a given point in time. i am always open to being disagreed with and considering new viewpoints, and nothing i say here is free from improvement.